Diverter Valves for High-Abrasion Slurry Transport

 High-temperature slurry Better stability Limited tolerance

-Ceramic slurry valves are typically preferred when abrasion dominates over impact elasticity requirements.
+Ceramic slurry diverter valves are typically preferred when abrasion dominates over impact elasticity requirements.

 Technical & Decision FAQs

-When should I specify a ceramic-lined slurry valve?
+When should I specify a ceramic-lined slurry diverter valve?

-What solids concentration can these slurry valves handle?
+What solids concentration can these slurry diverter valves handle?

 Leakage in slurry systems often begins when erosion alters gate-seat alignment.
 Precision-aligned sealing geometry helps maintain dimensional stability and reduce abrasive intrusion into seal surfaces.